 The protection of existing vegetation and the addition of proposed landscape plantings are important infrastructure features for Cayce Place.
-These elements help to clean our air, protect our bodies of water by absorbing water runoff, absorb carbon dioxide and provide oxygen, act as natural coolants and minimize noise.
+These elements help to clean our air, protect our bodies of water by absorbing water runoff, absorb carbon dioxide and noise.